brooksgarrett/website/about.md

 ---

-# I'm Brooks
+# I'm Brooks Garrett
-I'm currently based out of sunny Jacksonville, FL and have a wonderful family.
+I'm currently based out of Valdosta, GA and have a wonderful family.
 I'm infatuated with technology and can't wait to get my hands on the newest tools, techniques, and shiny objects so I can tear them apart and make cool things.
 That sounds really awesome but speaking thruthfully it really means I stare at a linux console.
 A LOT.

 # I Went to College
 Back around the turn of the century I found myself a bit aimless.
 Graduating from high school I knew I wanted to do something with computers.
 I thought about Georgia Tech but decided it wasn't really a fit for me (nor I for it.)
 Then I discovered Georgia Southern University in *BEAUTIFUL* Statesboro, GA beside the magic Eagle Creek.
 Southern gave me a chance to explore a tremendous breadth of computer science from programming, to IT management, to my eventual career in Information Security.